rafaelh/rafaelh.github.io/_posts/2021-04-29-get-started-with-kubernetes.md

 ## Services and Ingress
-Once a pod is spun up in Kubernetes, you can forward it to your local machine to access it, with something similar to the following:
+Once a pod is spun up in Kubernetes, you can forward it to your local machine to access it, with a port forwarding command:

 ```bash
 kubectl port-forward deployment/<podname> 8080:80
 ```